 Establish a Working Group of stakeholders from across the sector to look at the barriers to accessing and utilising waste heat in cities.
-This Working Group will then run a number of workshops and engagement sessions with both heat network operators and waste heat producers.
+This Working Group will then run a number of workshops and engagement sessions with both heat network operators, cities and waste heat producers.
 This is to understand the real and perceived barriers to using waste heat in district heating networks.
-The Working Group will then use this intelligence to develop a Position Paper that sets out a range of recommendations for how these barriers could be addressed for the mutual benefit of the heat network operator, the waste heat producer and the associated energy system.
+The Working Group will then use this intelligence to develop a Position Paper that sets out a range of recommendations for how these barriers could be addressed for the mutual benefit of the heat network operator, the waste heat producer, and the associated energy system.

-In parallel, Action 3 on Energy Masterplanning would work with this Working Group to ensure that the opportunities provided by waste heat for contributing to the decarbonisation of heat are realised.
-Standards should be developed for assessing waste heat potential in city planning and ensuring that it is undertaken.
+In parallel, Action 3 on Guidance on Energy Masterplanning for cities would work with this Working Group to ensure that the opportunities provided by waste heat for contributing to the decarbonisation of heat are highlighted and incorporated into the planning process.
+Standards and approaches should be suggested for how to identify waste heat sources and assess their potential as part of city energy planning.
+This will help ensure that waste heat is considered and incorporated as part the strategic development of city energy systems.
+These will be coordinated by the Action Leaders of Action 2 and 3.

 This component of city planning may need to be prescribed in national legislation.
 If so, these can be recommended for future Actions if the Partnership continues to operate and grow.
-Experience and knowledge of this can be drawn from Member States, cities and EU projects such as Celsius.
+Experience and knowledge of this can be drawn from Member States, cities and EU projects such as CELSIUS & CELSIUS 2.

-Lead Partner - Euroheat&Power
+Lead Partner - Euroheat & Power.

-Contributing Partners - Tilburg, Roeselare, Udine, Groningen, Gothenburg and CELSIUS 2 Project
+Contributing Partners - Tilburg, Roeselare, Udine, Groningen, Gothenburg, Representatives of CELSIUS 2.

-Promotional Partners - EuroCities and CEMR and Energy Cities
+Promotional Partners - EUROCITIES, CEMR, Energy Cities.

-Additional Partners and those to be consulted could incude cities involved in developing heat networks, heat network operators, trade and representative bodies for heat networks, waste heat producers, technology companies, Member States and EU Institutions.
+Additional Partners and those to be consulted could include cities involved in developing heat networks, heat network operators, trade and representative bodies for heat networks, waste heat producers from across the economy, technology companies, Member States and EU Institutions.